 Based on a ticket’s priority, you’ll need to define the response and resolution time.
 Priority levels can be categorized into critical, high, medium, and low based on a ticket’s level of business impact.

 The agent or technician who makes the initial contact with the end user assumes ownership of the ticket until its resolution.
 A ticket that remains unresolved past its resolution time needs to be escalated.
 Therefore, you must clearly map each escalation level with a predefined resolution time and assign responsibility to the right person.

 Step 4: Monitor performance and measure compliance

 Use appropriate tools to monitor performance and measure SLA compliance by using key performance indicators.
 Also, generate SLA non-compliance reports periodically to identify gaps.
-Then, you’ll be able to plug these gaps either through training programs or by redefining the SLA.
+Then you’ll be able to plug these gaps either through training programs or by redefining the SLA.

-Keep your SLAs open to changes and modifications to progress with evolving business and customer needs.
+Keep your SLAs open to changes to progress with evolving business and customer needs.
 Both your IT and end user should agree upon a standardized process to authorize changes to be made and document them in the SLA.

 IT service-level agreements create a unified vision for your business by getting your IT to work in cohesion with other departments and vendors and ensure the best service delivery to end users.
 So, set your SLAs on track and be on your way to achieving IT efficiency.